-(iv) For six days in any year, such weekly piece-worker will be excused for not presenting himself for employment at the proper time and place, and such non-attendance shall not disentitle such piece-worker to payment for such absence if within 28 hours of the commencement of any such absence he produces or forwards to the employer evidence satisfactory to the employer, or to the Secretary for Labour, that his non-attendance was due to personal ill-health necessitating such absence.
-The year begins on the first day of January of each year.
-A weekly piece-worker shall be entitled to the benefits of this sub-clause in respect of not more than six days during any such year, notwithstanding that he may be employed by different employers.
+- (iv) For six days in any year, such weekly piece-worker will be excused for not presenting himself for employment at the proper time and place, and such non-attendance shall not disentitle such piece-worker to payment for such absence if within 28 hours of the commencement of any such absence he produces or forwards to the employer evidence satisfactory to the employer, or to the Secretary for Labour, that his non-attendance was due to personal ill-health necessitating such absence.
+The year begins on the first day of June of each year.
+A weekly piece-worker shall be entitled to the benefits of this sub-clause in respect of not more than six days during any such year, notwithstanding that - of this sub-clause in respect of not more than six days during any such year, notwithstanding that he may be employed by different employers.

 (v) A piece-worker shall be paid for five hours for each of the six absences provided for in this sub-clause at the rate prescribed for a machine compositor on time work.
-An employer shall be entitled to count such five hours in any week in which a piece-worker has been sick to make up the weekly guarantee of hours in any week in which a piece-worker has been sick to make up the weekly guarantee of hours in any week in which a piece-worker has worked less than 30 hours.
+An employer shall be entitled to count such five hours in any week in which a piece-worker has been sick to make up the weekly guarantee of hours in any week in which a piece-worker has worked less than 30 hours.

-(vi) In respect of each public holiday referred to in clause 20 hereof, which occurs in any week, and on which the weekly piece-worker is not required to work by the employer, he shall be paid for five hours at the rate prescribed for a machine compositor on time work. - work.
+(vi) In respect of each public holiday referred to in clause 20 hereof, which occurs in any week, and on which the weekly piece-worker is not required to work by the employer, he shall be paid for five hours at the rate prescribed for a machine compositor on time work.